Home General country informationTurkey – General info

 Potato soup – patates corbasi

-Kasar Peynir (A Type of Cheese) – kasar Peynir
+Kasar Peynir (A type of cheese) – kasar Peynir

-Kazan dibi (sweet dish) – kazan dibi
+Kazan dibi (dessert) – kazan dibi

 Garlic – sarmisak